kristopherjohnson/KJYield/README.md

 The type _T_ is the type of the elements in the generated sequence.
 The `yielder` argument is a closure that takes a function, `yield(T)`, that can be called within the closure to add a value to the generated sequeence.

-The typical pattern for using the functions looks like this:
+The typical patterns for using the functions look like this:

 ```swift
 // Generate a sequence of T